ASabiu/Udacity-Android-Quiz-App/README.md

 **Questions:**
 > 1. Which one of these logos falls under the Automotive sector? [ RadioButton ]
-2. Which one of these logos is the original Mcdonalds logo? [ RadioButton ]
+2. Which one of these logos is the original starbucks logo? [ RadioButton ]
 3. Check all the companies that offer a movie streaming service. [ CheckBox ]
 4. What is the name of this company? [ EditText ]
 5. Which one of these logos is no longer current? [ RadioButton ]